AlexNg9527/AlexNg9527/README.md

 ### Hello World 👋👋

 - 🔭 I’m a QA engineer
+- 😄 I’m writing Python
+- 👯 I’m currently working on engineering productivity by focusing on test frameworks, tools & infrastructure, internal consulting and coaching
-- 🌱 I’m currently learning Golang and kubernetes
+- 🌱 I’m currently learning Golang and Kubernetes
+- 🤔 I’m interested in DataScience and NLP

 <!--